Download GEMV2 v1.2 — now including V2I communication (see what else is new):

 Mate Boban, Tiago T. V. Vinhoza, Michel Ferreira, Joao Barros, and Ozan K. Tonguz, “Impact of Vehicles as Obstacles in Vehicular Ad Hoc Networks,” IEEE Journal on Selected Areas in Communications, vol. 29, no. 1, pp. 15–28, January 2011, doi:10.1109/JSAC.2011.110103 [PDF][BibTeX].

 - Includes a set of new V2I propagation models, which were validated using V2I measurement traces collected by Uwicore Laboratory (available here).
-The paper describing V2I modeling and simulation will be available soon.
-For the time being, if you would like a copy of the paper, please send an email to Bengi Aygun (baygun at wpi.edu)
+The paper describing V2I modeling and simulation is available here.

 - Added a new sample SUMO/OSM dataset (Bologna) that can be used to simulate both V2V and V2I communication